kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 351
+### Problem 351 (Hard)

 This problem was asked by Quora.

 Word sense disambiguation is the problem of determining which sense a word takes on in a particular setting, if that word has multiple meanings.
-For example, in the sentence "I went to get money from the bank", bank probably means the place where people deposit money, not the land beside a river or lake.
+For example, in the sentence "I went to get money from the _bank_", bank probably means the place where people deposit money, not the land beside a river or lake.

 Suppose you are given a list of meanings for several words, formatted like so: